 To consume a SOAP Web Service in your application, do the following:

-If the service supports more than one binding, choose the desired binding and click "Next".
-Otherwise, this step will be skipped;
+If the service supports more than one binding, choose the desired binding and click Next.

-If the service supports more than one method, choose the methods you wish to consume and click "Finish".
-Otherwise, this step will be skipped.
+If the service supports more than one method, choose the methods you wish to consume and click Finish.
+Otherwise, Service Studio skips this step.

 Be aware that, for all remote WSDL files, the URL address must be accessible from the machine running Platform Server and not directly from Service Studio.